 705 Matheson Boulevard East

-The Community Roots project is made possible by the generosity of the Ontario Trillium Foundation.
-The Ontario Trillium Foundation is an agency of the Government of Ontario.
+The Peel Local Food Literacy in Action project is made possible by the generosity of the Ontario Trillium Foundation.

-Below is a map to the Iceland Teaching Garden.
+Below is the map to the Iceland Teaching Garden.